 There is no transportation to/from this program.
 Families walk to the program.

 Rising K-8th grade students with refugee and humanitarian migrant status, and referred immigrants, are eligible.
-Please contact firstname.lastname@example.org for more information.
-Registration needs to be complete by June 19, 2018 and class placement will be dependent on class size and need.Registration Form
+Please contact email@example.com for more information.
+Class placement will be depend on class size and need.Registration Form

 High School International Summer Academy

 The 2018 High School International Summer Academy offers a variety of academic and enrichment courses for rising 9th-12th grade refugees and other humanitarian migrants in Baltimore City and Baltimore County.
 This program is hosted by the Baltimore City Community College Refugee Youth Project in collaboration with Baltimore City Public Schools, Soccer Without Borders, and the Mayor’s Office of Employment Development YouthWorks program.

 It is generously funded by through the Anne E. Casey Foundation, Blue Cross Blue Shield, the Refugee School Impact Grant, and private donors.

 - The summer program is planned for rising 9th grade – 12th grade students in Baltimore City and Baltimore County who are have humanitarian migrant status or are otherwise referred by school personnel or partnering staff.